nagix/chartjs-plugin-streaming/README.md

 ```
 {
-    type: 'line',               // 'line' and 'bar' types are supported
+    type: 'line',               // 'line', 'bar', 'bubble' and 'scatter' types are supported
     data: {
         datasets: [{
             data: []            // empty at the beggining